alda-lang/alda/README.md

   </p>
 </p>

-> New to Alda?
-You may be interested in reading [this blog post][alda-blog-post] as an introduction.

 Alda is a text-based programming language for music composition.
-It allows you to write and play back music using only a text editor and the command line.
+It allows you to compose and play back music using only your text editor and the command line.

 ```alda
 piano: